grongier/pybarsim/README.md

-# pybarsim
+# pyBarSim

-pybarsim is a Python package to simulate wave-dominated shallow-marine environments using [Storms (2003)](https://doi.org/10.1016/S0025-3227(03)00144-0)'s BarSim.
+pyBarSim is a Python package to simulate wave-dominated shallow-marine environments using [Storms (2003)](https://doi.org/10.1016/S0025-3227(03)00144-0)'s BarSim.

 ## Installation

-You can directly install pybarsim from GitLab using pip:
+You can directly install pyBarSim from GitLab using pip:

     pip install git+https://gitlab.tudelft.nl/grongier/pybarsim.git